-What is it about the star-and-bar marking that makes it so difficult to get right and so often to be done wrong?
+What is it about the star-and-bar markings that make them so difficult to get right and so often to be done wrong?
 Judging by the wide variation of ways to goof it up, there are a number of reasons.
 To illustrate this point, at a recent Top Gun event, one of the static judges, Rich Uravitch, and I looked in amused amazement at one particular model where the star and bar appeared in six places and each one was wrong—and each in a different way.
 If we take a look at a correct marking and analyze its construction, we can see how easy it is to get wrong.
 In doing this analysis, it must be noted that, like anything military, the markings follow a strict formula, with variations from it being virtually nonexistent.

 Draw a circle with a known radius.
 This dimension is referred to as “R.”

 Inside the circle, draw a regular five-point star.
-(Note: The top point faces up on the side of the fuselage and forward on the wings.)
+(Note: The top point faces straight up on the side of the fuselage and forward on the wings.)

 From the ends of these lines, draw vertical lines downward whose lengths are ½ of R. (Note: This is where many mistakes are made.)
 From the ends of the vertical lines, draw the bottom horizontal lines back to the circle.
+Notice they are offset from the circles centerline.

 Around the entire figure, draw an outline whose width is equal to 1/8 R. If the marking is the postwar type, which includes the red stripe inside the white bar sections, the width of the stripe is equal to ⅙ R, and it is centered on the white bar.
 Note that the red stripe is slightly wider than the blue outline.